 The rotor and flails should be inspected for wear or damage on a regular basis - missing, damaged or worn flails should be replaced immediately.
 When replacing a flail the diametrically opposite flail should also be replaced at the same time in order to maintain rotor balance.

-DANGER: Machine and tractor should be switched off and the starting key removed at all times when inspecting or maintaining the machine - Never work on a machine that is switch on and running.
+A DANGER Machine and tractor must be switched OFF and the starting key removed at all times when inspecting or maintaining the machine.